marc-dantas/lyon/docs/index.md

 <hr>

 ### Memory
-- `IO`: The space in the memory where the input and general values is stored.
+- `SPACE`: The space in the memory where the input and general values is stored.
     + Representation: `$IO`
 <br><br>
 - `NUM`: The space in the memory where the numbers are stored.